There are different types of myeloma. There are also other conditions that affect plasma cells which are related to myeloma.

 If you're struggling to find what you need, call our Support line on 0808 808 0000 (Monday to Friday, 9am-8pm)More ways to contact us

-Bone marrow produces stem cells.
-These are immature cells that develop into three different types of blood cell:
+Bone marrow produces all the blood cells needed by the body.
+All blood cells in the bone marrow begin as stem cells.
+These stem cells then develop into three different types of blood cell:

 Order or download our free booklet about myeloma.
 It covers symptoms, diagnosis, possible treatments, and practical issues.